 We provide Strut Repairs or Replacements at Griffis Automotive Repair, Inc

 Your struts are vital to vehicle safety and the comfort you experience while driving!
-Most of our Orlando drivers don't understand that a bad strut can increase the distance you need to stop your car or truck, now that is putting the need for keeping your struts in good working order in proper perspective!
-Here at Griffis Automotive Repair, Inc we typically have drivers that don't know that bit of information nor what a strut actually does as it isn't used in casual conversation like brakes or tires and unless you need strut repair or replacement it isn't a concern for most people
+Most of our Orlando drivers don't understand that a bad strut can increase the distance you need to stop your vehicle and that is putting the need for keeping your struts in good working order a necessity!
+Here at Griffis Automotive Repair, Inc we typically have drivers that don't know that bit of information nor what a strut actually does as it isn't used in casual conversation like brakes or tires.
+Unless you need strut repair or replacement it isn't a concern for most people

 Our mechanics here at Griffis Automotive Repair, Inc in Orlando, FL have been fixing struts on vehicles for many years and understand the complexity of your struts and how they work within the suspension system of your car or truck.
 We also understand just how important they are to your ability to drive safely in comfort.